 There has been a recent wave of criticism about the use of facial recognition technology by law enforcement.
 San Francisco has even gone so far as to ban the use of the technology across government, and other state and local governments are considering similar measures.
-Yet supporters of the technology have been underrepresented in this debate, and many of the positive uses of facial recognition are not yet fully understood by the public.
+Yet supporters of the technology, particularly voices from the law enforcement community, have been underrepresented in this debate, and many of the positive uses of facial recognition are not yet fully understood by the public.
 In particular, there are many opportunities to use facial recognition technology as an investigative tool to solve crimes; as a security countermeasure against threats in schools, airports, and other public venues; and as means to securely identify individuals at ports of entry.

-Join ITIF for a discussion about the benefits of using facial recognition for law enforcement and public safety, the current safeguards in place that govern its use, and the opportunities for policymakers to address legitimate concerns without limiting the potential of this technology.
+On July 24, 2019, ITIF held a discussion about the benefits of using facial recognition for law enforcement and public safety, the current safeguards in place that govern its use, and the opportunities for policymakers to address legitimate concerns without limiting the potential of this technology.

 ITIF Vice President Daniel Castro began the event by addressing the potential benefits facial recognition technology could have for law enforcement officials.
 However, if we expect law enforcement to meet the needs of our communities, then they need to be able to use the best tools.
 As this new technology is implemented in the field, agencies must adapt their practices and respond to new challenges as they emerge.

 Panelists discussed how this technology is currently used in law enforcement.
 Maureen McGough, National Programs Director for the National Police Foundation, explained how integrating regional intelligence centers through facial recognition helps to facilitate cooperation across jurisdictional lines.
 She also noted that community involvement and transparency play key roles in the introduction of this technology.